 How Much Does a Home AC Recharge Cost on Average?

 A simple refill for a window-mounted air conditioner is at the low end of the cost spectrum.
 A recharge and major leak repair for a 4-ton central AC are at the high end.
-The following average reflects the approximate cost of a recharge and minor leak repair for a 2-ton AC unit requiring 5 pounds of refrigerant.
+The following average reflects the approximate cost of an AC recharge and minor leak repair for a 2-ton AC unit requiring 5 pounds of refrigerant.

 Low-End | Average | High-End |